nic-dgl103-f24-cvs2/project-WILLTJURREIT/README.md

 2. Hero

-Heading: "We do it right the firt time"
+Heading: "Quality Paving You Can Trust"
 Image: A chosen image by the client.
-Link to Gallery: "View Services" 3.
-About Section
+Scroll to button.

 Heading: "About Us"
 An introduction to the company and its values
-No link included
+No link included.

 4. Benefits